Loading

 You may also be interested in:

 Psychologists as expert witnesses: An introduction.
-This webinar provides an introduction to the role and obligations of expert witnesses in court and offers a general understanding of the expert witness process.
+An overview into the role and obligations of expert witnesses in court and offers a general understanding of the expert witness process.
 Specifically, it outlines the role of expert witnesses in court, obligations, and the court process.

 Duration of access